 By the way, setting up HTTPS, especially generating the proper public key certificate, is best done by a security professional.
 Some of the configuration steps aren’t for the faint-hearted.
-In any event, the Acrolinx Support team is happy to assist you in securing your Acrolinx Server with HTTPS.
+In any event, the Acrolinx Support team is happy to assist you in securing Acrolinx with HTTPS.

 Acrolinx only supports certificates signed by a third-party certificate authority (CA).
 Self-signed certificates in any form aren't supported.